-After a car accident, the scene can be chaotic, nerves are often jangled, and emotions are running high.
+The aftermath of a car accident can be chaotic.
+Nerves are often jangled, and emotions are typically running high.
 It's not exactly a recipe for restraint and level-headed thinking.
-But at the scene of your car accident, it's important to be careful what you say, especially when talking to the other driver and any witnesses about what (or who) might have caused the crash.
-Read on to learn more.
+But at the scene of your crash, it's important to be careful what you say, especially when talking to the other driver and any witnesses about the cause of the car accident.

 Bottom line: What you say to other drivers, passengers, and witnesses at the scene of a car accident will almost never help you when it comes to the insurance claim or lawsuit process, but it can certainly hurt your case.
 So, watch what you say, and who you say it to.

-In addition to the risk that statements you make at the accident scene could end up being wrong, there is also a chance that correct statements can be misunderstood or misinterpreted.
+In addition to the risk that statements you make at the accident scene could end up being wrong, there's also a chance that correct statements can be misunderstood or misinterpreted.

 Car accident witnesses might misunderstand what you say, and they may later claim that you said something different.
 Even a simple statement like "I was paying attention" could be heard as "I wasn't paying attention."
 And statements can be misinterpreted.
-A simple "I'm sorry" can be interpreted as an admission that the speaker caused the accident, when all she meant was that she was sorry that the accident happened, no matter who caused it, or that she was simply sorry that another person had been hurt.
+A simple "I'm sorry" can be interpreted as an admission that the speaker caused the accident, when all she meant was:

 If it's the right thing to do, you can always accept responsibility for causing the accident later, after you've left the scene and had a chance to calm down and analyze the situation with a clear and level head.
-Learn more about proving fault for a car accident.
+Learn more about what happens when you're at fault for a car accident.